ohler55/slip-jet/README.md

   - :delete
   - :name
   - :subjects
-  - :info (&key cached deleted filter) [property or assoc for all StreamConfig options]
+  - :info (&key cached deleted filter) [property list for all StreamConfig options]
+   - property list can be use as args in make-instance of create-stream
   - :purge (&key keep sequence-number subject)
   - :get-msg (seq &key subject deleted)
   - :delete-msg (seq &key secure)